-Tribe members: Noted bison kill site desecrated by coal mine
+Tribe members: Ancient bison kill site desecrated by mining

 Since the investigation, Westmoreland has mined around the killing ground while avoiding the massive “bonebed” of more than 2,000 bison.

 Tribal officials and archaeologists said the company compounded the original damage by destroying nearby artifacts including teepee rings and the remnants of a sweat lodge.
-Pretty On Top said some of the bones excavated in 2011 were piled in a heap, with grass growing over it, it when he recently visited.
+Pretty On Top said some of the bones excavated in 2011 were piled in a heap, with grass growing over it, when he recently visited.

 The excavation was part of a cultural resources survey required under federal law before the mine could expand onto the reservation.
 The use of a backhoe instead of hand shovels saved the company money but largely destroyed the site, documents and interviews show.